joelkell/Visualizer/README.md

 # What I am most proud of in the assignment

 The thing that I am most proud of in this assignment is the algorithm I created which analyzes an image and then gets the most common colours from the image.
-Using this in conjunction with the visualizer and the file chooser to analyze songs to get the colour pallete from their album artwork turned out really well and is exactly how I hoped it look like.
-Whenever I listen to music, the colours I envision in my mind are generally those of the album artwork.
+Using this in conjunction with the visualizer and the file chooser to analyze songs to get the colour pallete from their album artwork turned out really well and is exactly how I hoped it would look like.

+Whenever I listen to music, the colours I envision in my mind are generally those of the album artwork, and I wanted to be able to create that experience visually in this assignment.

-If I had had more time to work on the algorithm I would have improved it to make it more accurate and efficient, but regardless I am happy with it's functionality.
+If I had had more time to work on the algorithm I would have improved it to make it more accurate and efficient, but I am happy with it's functionality regardless.

 # Youtube Link and Screenshots